Math & Numeracy

 Although not required, participants are encouraged to apply for MNI with a partner with whom they can collaborate on MNI activities.

-Note: MNI cohorts are offered every other year.
-There was no cohort in 2015-2016, but a new cohort will resume in fall 2016.
+Note: MNI cohorts are generally offered every other year.

-PLEASE NOTE: The application process is extremely competitive because the size of each cohort is limited; therefore, applications with the most comprehensive and thought-out responses are more likely to be chosen.
+PLEASE NOTE: The application process can be extremely competitive because the size of each cohort is limited; therefore, applications with the most comprehensive and thought-out responses are more likely to be chosen.